SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-5.rst

 * Integer Encoding
 * Onehot Encoding

 Often in the real world, there are already defined encoding schemes for a specific representations of a grouping.
-These encoding schemes are

-... (go through all the types of categorical data to be able to get to the below code)
+Examples of this encoding scheme are the Saffir-Simpson hurricane wind scale, SNOMED CT classification of medicine, WHMIS symbology, or character encoding schemes (e.g., UTF-8, US-ASCII, etc.).
+These encoding schemes represent distinct individual groupings of phenomena using human-readable string and numeric character values.
+One important distinction between this type of encoding type and other types of encoding types is that there is a standardized, domain-specific representation that is understood by those anyone who has access to mapping.

+In contrast, integer encoding is a type of numeric encoding scheme by which we typically assign a numeric value for k number of groupings, and each grouping value is represented by k+0-k (or k+1-k if you are starting from 1 instead) to k groupings.
+This type of numeric encoding scheme is reserved for ordinal type data as there are magnitudes of difference between each different integer encoding value, however this type of encoding scheme diminishes in precision unless there are clear linear distances between sequential values.

+Onehot encoding is another type of numeric encoding scheme by which we can use binary switches to represent each group for each categorical variable.
+Onehot encoding schemes the choice of encoding scheme when we choose to encode nominal categorical variables with no notion of ordering or magnitude.

-Our plan of attack would be to separate out our numeric and categorical features and deal with each of these data at separate steps.
-We will ultimately combine the numeric and categorical features into our final preprocessed dataset for the modeling step.
+Our plan of attack would be to separate out our numeric and categorical features and tackle the mapping of nominal and ordinal categorical variables separately.
+We will finally combine the numeric and categorical features into our final preprocessed dataset for the modeling step.

 .. code-block:: python3